+Objective: Foster collabor ration by aligning resea rch space with th e needs of productiv e teams.
 Leadership, Family, and Psychiatric/Mental Health Nurse Practitioner) - Nursing (Ph.D.) - Physical Therapy (D.P.T.) - Psychology (Ph.D.; with concentrations in Clinical & Experimental) - Public Health (Dr.P.H.; with concentrations in Community Health & Epidemiology) - Sport Physiology & Performance (Ph.D.; with concentrations in Sport Performance and Sport Physiology).
 Summary: The university offers 20 concentrations in the Ed.D., Ph.D. & Dr.P.H. programs; dissertations are required in each.
 The Au.D., D.N.P., and D.P.T. are clinical doctorates.
-Objective: Foster collabor ration by aligning resea rch space with th e needs of productiv e teams.
-Research space will be prioritized for funded faculty, followed by new faculty with start-up opportunity.
-Space will be analyzed on a three-year rolling average.
-AD for Finance; COO and VPR maintain list of research space in AHSC campus' Dean's and the VPHA/COO and VPR make a decision about space utilization Annual Chairs and Deans responsible for accounting for three year rolling average of space use in Colleges.
-In 2015, no standardized method for accounting for space-level productivity (ie, funding per sq-ft).
-No method is in place for centralized accounting of research space.
+Objective.
+I oster conabor , , , • · - · · · · · · Research space will be AD for Finance; Dean's and Annual Chairs and Deans In 2015, no standardized method for prioritized for funded COO and VPR the Annual responsible for accounting for space-level productivity prioritized for funded faculty, followed by new COO and VPR maintain list of the VPHA/COO Annual responsible for accounting for three accounting for space-level productivity (ie, funding per sq-ft).
+No method is in prioritized for funded faculty, followed by new faculty with start-up COO and VPR maintain list of research space in the VPHA/COO and VPR Annual responsible for accounting for three year rolling average accounting for space-level productivity (ie, funding per sq-ft).
+No method is in place for centralized accounting of prioritized for funded faculty, followed by new faculty with start-up opportunity.
+Space will COO and VPR maintain list of the VPHA/COO and VPR make a Annual responsible for accounting for three year rolling average of space use in accounting for space-level productivity (ie, funding per sq-ft).
+No method is in prioritized for funded faculty, followed by new faculty with start-up COO and VPR maintain list of research space in the VPHA/COO and VPR Annual responsible for accounting for three year rolling average accounting for space-level productivity (ie, funding per sq-ft).
+No method is in place for centralized accounting of